forkintheass/confint/README.md

 During my career as a performance engineer I had to visualise the data in a way that helps to analyse and present it.
 And I must admit sometimes this turned to be quite tricky.

-This project is more ofa a **set of concepts** rather than a code for visualising performance and statistical data in intuitive ways.
+This project is more of a a **set of concepts** rather than a code for visualising performance and statistical data in intuitive ways.
 Note that I am deliberately not including here anything very obvious, which is available elsewhere.
 I am not trying to create a library for any case, as there are great books available on that already, for example, [Fundamentals Of Data Visualisation](https://clauswilke.com/dataviz/directory-of-visualizations.html) by Mr. Claus Wilke.
 I only want to provide personal ideas **which I found practical** in my work.
 Despite this is more about ideas, I provide code written in **R** language so you can reuse the ideas in your project or analysis.

 Each **R** script represents a unique visualisation idea.
 And I will be adding more.

 Note, that **R** is just an instrument — you can reproduce the same ideas in Python, JavaScript, or any other tool you'd like.

+Oh, and... **Confint?
+What kinda stupid name is that?** That's short from *confidence interval*.
+Originally I indented to show visualisations of confidence intervals only, which I found quite helpful.
+But something went wrong and the name remains, while visualisation is not (yet).

 ---